Portland, Maine and the Telephone

 1878 |

-The first commercial telephone exchange is established in New Haven, Connecticut in February.
 George H. Smardon of Portland is licensed by the Bell Telephone Company as the first agent in Maine to sell their telephones.
 He receives his first two demonstration models on March 23rd (like the one on the right), and secures coal supplier Randall & McAllister as his first Portland customer.
 Portland’s first telephones installed in April at the offices of Randall & McAllister at 84 Commercial Street.
 Frederick A. Gower, an agent from Bell Telephone Company, installed a two-telephone system connecting the company’s office with their coal pockets on Franklin Wharf.
 Bell Telephone files suit against Western Union for patent infringement in September. |

 1879 |